google/highwayhash/README.md

 cost.
 This enables a 2-3x speedup versus SipTreeHash, especially for smaller inputs.

+For older CPUs, an SSE4.1 version is also provided.

 ## Results

 Performance is measured as throughput for 1 KiB messages.
 The benchmark